29.3. Perspectives on Science seminar with Harold Kincaid

 Author bio:

-At the next Perspectives on Science seminar on Monday 14.3., Keith Tribe (Tartu University) will give a presentation titled “Constructing Economic Science”.
-The seminar takes place in Zoom from 14:15 to 15:45.
+At the next Perspectives on Science seminar on Tuesday 9.3., Jack Vromen (Erasmus University Rotterdam) will give a presentation titled “Just how unobjectionable is the Pareto principle?”.
+The seminar takes place in Zoom from 3 to 5 pm.

 Perspectives on Science is a weekly research seminar which brings together experts from science studies and philosophy of science.
 It is organized by TINT – Centre for Philosophy of Social Science at the University of Helsinki.
 More information about the seminar here.